Embedding a card form

-Mollie Components does not give you access to the card holder data.
-Instead, when the checkout is submitted, you use Mollie Components to exchange the card holder data for a cardToken which you can use with the Create payment or Create order endpoints.
+Mollie JS does not give you access to the card holder data.
+Instead, when the checkout is submitted, you use Mollie JS to exchange the card holder data for a cardToken which you can use with the Create payment endpoint.

-Once you have created a payment or order, you should redirect your customer to the URL in the _links.checkout property from the response.
+Once you have created a payment, you should redirect your customer to the URL in the _links.checkout property from the response.
 This link is where your customer can perform the 3-D Secure authentication.
 If the customer authenticates successfully, the payment is completed.

 Implementation steps

-Follow these steps to implement Mollie Components in your checkout:
+Follow these steps to add a card form in your checkout:

 1. Add Mollie.js to your checkout.